-6. Side Shuffle
+Move 6: Side Shuffle

 Adding a cardio component to the workout will not only burn more calories, but it’ll help your speed and agility.

-7. Side Squat Abduction
+Move 7: Side Squat Abduction

-HOW TO DO IT: Lie on your side with the band around your ankles.
+- Lie on your side with the resistance band around your ankles.
 Bring your head off the ground and use your arm to prop it up.

-9. Plank Jack
+Move 9: Plank Jack

 This is a full-body exercise that’ll increase your speed and power as an athlete.
 (Not to mention you’ll look great from behind.)
 You’ll get your heart rate up and give your legs an intense workout.

-10. Fire Hydrant
+Move 10: Fire Hydrant